devopsspiral/devopsspiral.github.io/_posts/2019-10-09-quick-basic-tooling-setup-k8s.md

 ## kubectl explain

 You would probably use some templates for creating k8s resources which I will try to cover in [Templating with helm](#templating-with-helm), but not that rare you also need to edit or add some parameters to your YAMLs by hand.
-You can get some assistance with *kubectl explain* command, which shows kubernetes API paramters in manual-style manner.
+You can get some assistance with *kubectl explain* command, which shows kubernetes API parameters in manual-style manner.
 You can find some of the examples below.

 {% highlight bash %}
 k explain deployment.spec.template | less